AndiEcker/AcuSihotInterfaces/README.md

 #### Available Reservation Fields

+The table underneath is showing most of the fields that can be used to specify a reservation created within Sihot.
+Additionally most of the [client fields](#available-client-fields) can be added for to specify the orderer of a reservation.

-The table underneath is showing all the fields that can be used to specify a reservation created within Sihot.
-Only the fields marked with an asterisk (*) are mandatory, with the extension that the reservation orderer has to be specified by at least one of the client fields `ShId`, `AcuId` or `Surname`.
+The fields marked with an asterisk (*) after their field name in the table underneath are mandatory.
+Additionally the reservation orderer has to be specified by at least one of the client fields `ShId`, `AcuId` or `Surname`.

 The fields names marked with an plus character (+) are optional only if the reservation gets sent the first time to Sihot, so for every change/update of an already existing reservation these fields need to be included in the send to Sihot: